Telautograph: Usage

+the second season of The Streets of San Francisco released on October 25th 1973.

 The Telautograph Corporation changed its name several times.
 In 1971, it was acquired by Arden/Mayfair.
 In 1993, Danka Industries purchased the company and renamed it Danka/Omnifax.
 In 1999, Xerox corporation purchased the company and called it the Omnifax division, which has since been absorbed by the corporation.

 Machines like the telautograph are still in use today.
 The Allpoint Pen is currently in use and has been used to register tens of thousands of voters in the United States, and the LongPen, an invention conceived of by writer Margaret Atwood, is used by authors to sign their books at a distance.